Kawin Thamsatchanan: Return Thai league with Port

 Upon joining Port, Kawin was given the shirt number 1.
 In the 2021-22 Thai League 1, he played 7 appearances for the club.

 Back to Muangthong United

 On 9 August 2022, it was announced that Kawin has back joined club Muangthong United, along with wearing shirt number 26.

+Retirement

+On 17 June 2024, Kawin announced his retirement from 17 years of professional football.
+Kawin intends to quit playing football with the last team he was attached to, Muangthong United.
+Kawin played professional football, his last match in a game with Muangthong United versus BG Pathum United in 2024 Thai League Cup final on June 16, 2024.

 International career

 Kawin had debut his first senior caps in 2010 King's Cup against Singapore at Nakhon Ratchasima province.
 Recently, under the management of Winfried Schafer, Kawin has been dropped to a substitution of Sintaweechai Hathairattanakool.
 He was the starting goalkeeper of the tournament in the 2012 AFF Suzuki Cup.

 He represented Thailand U23 in the 2013 Southeast Asian Games.
 Kawin was the flag bearer for Thailand in the 2014 Asian Games, and was the captain of Thailand U23 in the tournament.
 Kawin was one of the overaged players playing in the 2014 Asian Games.

 Kawin was part of Thailand's squad that won the 2014 AFF Suzuki Cup.

 In December 2018, it was announced that Kawin would be part of the Thailand that would compete in the 2019 AFC Asian Cup.
 However, due to an injury, he sustained in October while playing for OH Leuven, Kawin was forced to withdraw just 2 weeks prior to the tournament.
 He came back in the drawn match against Vietnam.